ColinFanghz/mtf-lstm/README.md

 # MTF-LSTM

 ## Introduction
-It's the code of paper "Vehicle Trajectory Prediction of Highway Based on Mixed Teaching Force LSTM", which is implement in PyTorch.
+It's the code of paper "Vehicle Trajectory Prediction Based on Mixed Teaching Force Long Short-term Memory", which is implement in PyTorch.

 ## Package
 numpy                         1.23.4